 1. Apollo and Daphne by Bernini, the artist loved by the Popes

-Can you imagine the rocks coming to life?
-If you don't believe in miracles, contemplate in the Borghese Gallery the work of Apollo and Daphne, carved by the Neapolitan sculptor and architect Gian Lorenzo Bernini, the favorite artist of the Popes in Italy and, according to experts, the last great creative genius of Rome.
+Can you imagine rocks coming to life?
+If you don't believe in miracles, contemplate at the Borghese Gallery the work of Apollo and Daphne, carved by the Neapolitan sculptor and architect Gian Lorenzo Bernini, the favorite artist of the Popes in Italy and, according to experts, the last great creative genius of Rome.

 How long did it take Bernini to finish the work?

 To achieve this result, he spent...threeyears molding it with his own hands!
 He finished it in 1625 with great care.
 In the sculpture of Apollo and Daphne, Bernini turned the poetics of the myth 'The Metamorphosis of Ovid' into a single marble image.

 The work represents a young Apollo, who, mad with passionate love, pursues the nymph Daphne, who flees in anguish and begins to transform into a beautiful laurel tree before the astonished gaze of her stalker.
 I suggest that when observing the sculpture, you take a walk around it because the perspective changes a lot depending on the site.
 Daphne's hands transformed into laurel branches will leave you with your mouth open!

 2. The Rape of Proserpina, his most dramatic work

 If we continue our sculptural route through Bernini's works, we will come across 'The Rape of Proserpina', an artistic ensemble that represents the tragic abduction of Pluto, god of the underworld, to Proserpina, daughter of Jupiter and Ceres.
 What impressed me the most?
 In the sculpture that gives a sense of drama, the characters seem to be flesh and blood.